We’ve planned many trips over the years and have come to trust and rely on certain companies for travel products and services.

 You might have to pay (or choose to pay) for:

-- Collision damage waiver (CDW) or loss damage waiver (LDW) – to cover loss or damage to the rental vehicle
+- Collision damage waiver (CDW): To cover loss or damage to the rental vehicle, also called loss damage waiver (LDW)

 You’ll typically snag great deals and the cheapest prices if you pay in full in advance.